Black Chiney: History

-In early 2001, the pair finally went public as Black Chiney.
-Black Chiney enjoyed much success in Jamaica as a result of the mixtapes, but in the summer of 2001, they also earned respect from the sound clashes they took part in.
-In sound clashes, Chin was the deejay who battled his opponents on stage, whereas Supa would play a riddim as the selector.
-In 2002, at an annual event in Jamaica dubbed Fully Loaded, the reigning "king" Tony Matterhorn lost the sound clash against Black Chiney.
-In a rematch later that year in Miami, Matterhorn would be defeated by Black Chiney once again.
+In early 2001, the pair went public as Black Chiney.
+Black Chiney gained recognition in Jamaica as a result of the mixtapes, but in the summer of 2001, they participated in sound clashes in Jamaica.
+Chin was the deejay who battled his opponents on stage, while Supa played a riddim as the selector.
+In 2002, at an annual event in Jamaica dubbed Fully Loaded, the reigning "king" Tony Matterhorn lost the clash against Black Chiney.
+In a rematch later that year in Miami, Matterhorn was again defeated by Black Chiney.

-Since Black Chiney frequently tours around the world, they experienced some burnout.
-As a result, Supa and Chin recruited two new members to help them carry the load in 2003; Willy Chin and Walshy Killa.
-Willy Chin (born Warren Hoo) is actually the younger cousin of Supa Dups, and had about three years of prior experience as a selector.
-Walshy Fire (born Leighton Walsh) was mostly known for being the younger brother of Cricket legend Courtney Walsh, until he became a member of Black Chiney.
+Touring dealt Black Chiney some burnout.
+Supa and Chin recruited two others to help them carry the load in 2003; Willy Chin and Walshy Killa.
+Willy Chin (born Warren Hoo) is the younger cousin of Supa Dups, and had about three years of experience as a selector.
+Walshy Fire (born Leighton Walsh) was mostly known as the younger brother of Courtney Walsh.
 Walshy Fire was born in Miami and raised in Jamaica.
-As a youth, he traveled extensively, and it gave him an appreciation for other cultures.
-Walshy was formerly a selector based in Brooklyn, New York, but now he shares duties as a selector for Major Lazer and Black Chiney.
+As a youth, he traveled extensively, which gave him an appreciation for other cultures.
+Walshy was formerly a selector based in Brooklyn, New York, and selects for both Major Lazer and Black Chiney.

-In 2004, Supa Dups produced the first riddim under the group's newly formed Black Chiney Records.
-It was called Kopa, and it proved to be extremely popular.
-Artists such as Elephant Man, Vybz Kartel, Capleton, Nina Sky and Akon used the riddim, and some of these versions became hit singles.
-The Kopa riddim continued to get major club play through 2005, and in 2006, Black Chiney released Higher Octane.
-The newest riddim by Black Chiney is the Drumline/Timeline, released in 2007.
+In 2004, Supa Dups produced the first riddim under Black Chiney Records.
+It was called Kopa, and was widely used by artists including Elephant Man, Vybz Kartel, Capleton, Nina Sky and Akon recorded on the riddim.
+Some of these versions became hit singles.
+The Kopa riddim was played in clubs through 2005, and in 2006, Black Chiney released Higher Octane.
+The final riddim by Black Chiney is the Drumline/Timeline, released in 2007.

-At 2007's Fully Loaded, Black Chiney spent their entire set insulting event organizer Sharon Burke, who did not pay them for their 2002 appearance.
-When Burke cut the group's set short, the crowd became unhappy and, ironically, had to be placated by Tony Matterhorn before the show could continue.
-This incident further proves the group's extreme popularity among Jamaican dancehall fans.
+At 2007's Fully Loaded, Black Chiney spent their entire set insulting event organizer Sharon Burke, who had not paid them for their 2002 appearance.
+When Burke cut the group's set short, the crowd became unhappy and had to be placated by Tony Matterhorn before the show could continue.